johnston9/MS3-Shot-Caller/README.md

   will contain Flask-PyMongo, dnspython and Flask and it's dependencies.
 Heroku will need these to run the app.

-  - The Procfile tells Heroku what language the app is using.
+  - The Procfile will tell Heroku what language the app is using.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-### Further step required
+### Further steps required

 Some file containing sensitive variables will not have been pushed to Github so it will be necessary to create them.